Retraining Clients When You’ve Taught Them to Abuse You (aka Preventing Costly Schedule Disruptions)

 But it’s not hospitable to shove an ugly contract in your current or prospective customer’s face demanding compliance with your terms.
 Doing so creates an adversarial relationship with the customer.
 (Sorta like billing and ducking does.)

-Instead, put some energy into learning details about your customer’s exact needs, educating them where it is helpful to both of you, and doing everything possible to help them be ready for you on the day you are going to show up to begin that work.
+Instead, put some energy into learning about your customer’s exact needs and limitations, educating them where it is helpful to both of you, and doing everything possible to help them be ready for you on the day you are going to show up to begin that work.

 The best tone to take is “help us help you.”